FOR UNDISCOVERED COUNTRY AND ALL DARK PLACES

 • Always charge newly arrived batteries before using.

-• Do not overcharge cells past 4.2V.
+• Do not charge cells beyond 4.2V.

 • Do not short circuit the positive and negative terminals.